Overview

 The Review Meets the Conditions of Multiple Rules

-If a Review meets the conditions of multiple rules, then the most recently created rule is applied.
-To check which rule is most recent, you can look at the list of rules.
-The newer the rule, the higher up it is in the list.
+If a Review meets the conditions of multiple rules, then the rule with the highest priority is applied.
+The lower the number, the higher the priority.
+If several rules have the same priority, then the most recently created rule is applied.
+To check which rule is most recent, you can sort by Created on the Automation hub page.

 Note: publishing modes do not affect this logic.
 Even if you use Approval mode, only the most recent rule is applied.